Mongolian Chicken

 Mongolian Chicken served on a plate

-Have all your ingredients ready to go: Like with most stir-fry recipes, practicing mise en place is key to a good Mongolian Chicken.
+Have all your ingredients ready to go: Be sure to have your ingredients ready to go!
 The cooking process goes fast, and if you’re scrambling to prepare the sauce while your aromatics are frying, you might risk burning them as a result.

 FAQs (Frequently Asked Questions)